Piercing Aftercare: How to Take Care of a Piercing

 You finally got that new piercing you’ve been dying to get.
 It looks great and you feel awesome, but now comes the challenge of aftercare.
 A piercing requires a lot of attention and care after you leave the tattoo or piercing shop.

 Taking care of a piercing is a delicate matter.
 Avoiding infection is crucial and it’s of the utmost importance to keep the piercing clean.
 There are plenty of misconceptions about proper piercing aftercare, still, there are many agreed-upon practices to promote healing.
 Here, we clear up these misconceptions and answer questions about how to take care of a piercing.

 Caring for a Piercing

 Caring for a piercing is all about keeping the piercing clean and avoiding infection.
 There are many ways to care for a new piercing.

-There are, however, generally agreed-upon ways to take care of a piercing.
+There are, however, approved ways to take care of a piercing.
 Some necessary steps to keep in mind when it comes to piercing aftercare and steps to avoid are universal.

 Keep these best practices in mind post-piercing.